The Children of Húrin: In-universe

-Middle-earth is populated by Men, Elves, Dwarves, and Orcs, as well as divine beings, Valar and Maiar.
+Middle-earth is populated by Men, Elves, Dwarves, and Orcs, as well as divine beings, the Valar and the Maiar.
 The history and descent of the main characters begins five hundred years before the action of the book, when the evil Vala Morgoth escapes from the Blessed Realm of Valinor to the north-west of Middle-earth.
 From his fortress of Angband, he endeavours to gain control of the whole of Middle-earth, unleashing a war with the Elves that dwell in the land of Beleriand to the south.
 However, the Elves manage to stay his assault, and most of their realms remain unconquered; one of the most powerful of these is Doriath, ruled by Thingol.
 Later, the Noldorin Elves forsake Valinor and pursue Morgoth to Middle-earth to take vengeance upon him.
 Together with the Sindar of Beleriand, they lay siege to Angband, and establish new strongholds and realms in Middle-earth, including Hithlum ruled by Fingon, Nargothrond by Finrod Felagund and Gondolin by Turgon.

 Three centuries pass, during which the first Men appear in Beleriand.
 These are the Edain, descendants of those Men who have rebelled against the rule of Morgoth's servants and journeyed westward.
 Most of the Elves welcome them, and they are given fiefs throughout Beleriand.
 The House of Bëor rules over the land of Ladros, the Folk of Haleth retreat to the forest of Brethil, and the lordship of Dor-lómin is granted to the House of Hador.
 Later, other Men enter Beleriand, the Easterlings, many of them in secret league with Morgoth.
 Eventually Morgoth manages to break the Siege of Angband in the Battle of Sudden Flame.
 The House of Bëor is destroyed and the Elves and Edain suffer heavy losses, but the realm of Dor-lómin remains unconquered; its lordship has passed to Húrin.